danparshall/andreasite/README.md

 # andreasite
 Website for Andrea Lopez Luzuriaga

-## About my website
+## About Andrea's website

+Academic websites are a niche design space.
+They don't need to be updated regularly, they don't need to be complicated, and most of the automatic website generation tools are serious overkill.

-As a development economist, I think it's important to consider the availability of resources in the developing world.
-This site is designed to be lightweight and fast, even for viewers with poor internet connection, while also functional on mobile devices.
-Links to large files (images or pdf) are clearly indicated.
+As a development economist, she works regularly in the developing world, and I think it's important to consider resources there.
+So I designed Andrea's website to be fast and simple, even for viewers with a poor internet connection (which also includes mobile users).

+Links to large files (images or pdf) or to external pages are clearly indicated, to prevent surprise downloads.

 This site was inspired by <a href="https://kevinhayeswilson.com/">Kevin H. Wilson</a> and this <a href="http://bettermotherfuckingwebsite.com/"> (mildly) NSFW website</a>.

-The code for this website is freely available on <a href="https://github.com/danparshall/andreasite">GitHub</a>.
+If you change the background or fonts, you should check the contrast using a resource such as <a href="https://webaim.org/resources/contrastchecker/">this</a> one.

+Academia thrives by the sharing of work, so this has been released under a Creative Commons BY-SA License.
+The template is at https://github.com/danparshall/simple_academic_website